giuliachiola/super-blog-content/til/template-engine/nunjucks-scoped-vars.md

 ---
 title: Nunjuks scoped variable declarations
-abstract: We have to pay attention where we declare variables in nunjucks, because they are scoped!
+abstract: We have to pay attention where we declare variables in Nunjucks, because they are scoped!
 quote: If opportunity doesn’t knock, <br class="u-ty-break-t">build a door
 quoteAuthor: Kurt Cobain